emeraldhieu/weatherman/README.md

-# weather-master
+# Weatherman

-A weather forecaster that predicts the weather
+A weather forecaster.